Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Proposed eligibility traces

 \subsection{Output divergences as alternative to gradient divergence}

-As mentioned in the above, the gradient divergence is difficult to be defined in computationally cheap way due to huge parameter space.
+As previously stated, the gradient divergence is difficult to define in a computationally cheap manner due to the large parameter space.
 Instead, we focus on that the outputs of regressors, i.e., the policy $\pi$ and the value function $V$, are in relatively small spaces and reveal the change in the parameters.
 That is, the gradient divergence is approximated as the combination of two output divergences of $\pi$ and $V$.

 By considering the types of the respective spaces, the divergences are generally given as Bregman divergence~\cite{bregman1967relaxation}.
 Specifically, the divergence of $\pi$, which is in probability space, is given as Kullback-Leibler (KL) divergence.